© 2024 WGCU News

 A female green sea turtle crawling back to the water after a job well done in 2022

 One thing no turtle mom can fix is shoreline damage done by storms and hurricanes.
-There would be even more dollar-coin-sized hatchlings scrambling toward the Gulf of Mexico right now if not for the stormy weather in recent weeks, which has washed some nests away.
+There would be even more dollar-coin-size hatchlings scrambling toward the Gulf of Mexico right now if not for the stormy weather in recent weeks, which has washed some nests away.

 Trindell said it’s an exercise in futility to try to “repair” a storm-ruined nest because the embryos are no longer viable and now have another purpose in nature.